 When the story begins, Jack has just turned five.
 He was born in the room and has never been out of it.
 This room is a notch above a plain cell as it’s outfitted with a bed, television, toilet, kitchenette, table, and wardrobe.
-To make his life simpler and easier, his mother tells him that only the contents of their room are real and that everything else is TV.
+To make his life simpler, his mother tells him that only the contents of their room are real and that everything else is TV.
 This raises some complications for Jack since Old Nick routinely visits his mother and brings their supply of food, but Jack balances this out in his head:

 Women aren’t real like Ma is, and boys and girls not either.
 Men aren’t real except Old Nick, and I’m not actually sure if he’s real for real.
 Maybe half?
 He brings groceries and Sundaytreat and disappears the trash, but he’s not human like us.
 He only happens in the night, like bats.
 Maybe Door makes him up with a beep beep and the air changes.
 I think Ma doesn’t like to talk about him in case he gets realer.
 (18)

 Also, I have a peeve with some of the word choices in this book.
 (Yes, I’m aware this is a minor, minor peeve.)
 Jack still breastfeeds at the age of five.
-Since they’re confined to the room and not eating the best foods, this seems a practical decision on Ma’s part if only for the extra nutrition.
+Since they’re confined to the room and not eating the best foods, this seems a practical decision on Ma’s part for the extra nutrition.
 BUT Jack refers to this as “getting some” and there is something really creepy about a little kid lifting up his ma’s shirt to “get some”.
 Is there not another phrase, idiom, etc. that could have been used?
 Jack uses proper names for anatomy so this euphemism feels out of place, especially when it’s a euphemism that usually refers to getting laid.
 This would have been less noticeable if it didn’t come up a few dozen times.

 I’m hoping to not make a habit of this, but MINOR SPOILERS below: